GenomicDataInfrastructure/standard-operating-procedures/sops/european-level/GDI-SOP0007_sop-template-creation.md

 ### 5. Scope
 This SOP **starts with the need to create a new GDI SOP Template**, triggered by the creation of a new GH issue through the [``New SOP Request``](https://github.com/GenomicDataInfrastructure/standard-operating-procedures/issues/new?assignees=&labels=new-sop-request%2Cenhancement&projects=&template=new_sop_request.yaml&title=%5BSOP+Request%5D+%3CShort+title%3E) issue template.

 The SOP encompasses the steps after the need for an SOP has been identified, until the addition of the markdown SOP within the GitHub repository itself.
-The **output of this SOP will be the finalized document added to the repository**.
+The **output of this SOP will be the finalised document added to the repository**.

 ### 6. Introduction and Background Information
-Given the size of GDI as a project, in order to minimise the heterogeneity among GDI nodes, this repository contains SOPs, templates, and instances, standardizing procedures for GDI members to follow.
+Given the size of GDI as a project, in order to minimise the heterogeneity among GDI nodes, this repository contains SOPs, templates, and instances, standardising procedures for GDI members to follow.
 How these SOPs are created is a process in itself, which task 4.3 of the project aims to define.
 This document aids the creators and maintainers of these SOP Templates along that process.

 ### 7. Summary or Context Diagram
 ```mermaid